 Quite healing, actually, to come out of isolation.
 For that's where I have been since 1984.

-A chance meeting at the same conference with Susan Titus, editor at The Upper Room, put me on a long list Dennis Hensley’s victims.
+A chance meeting at the same conference with Susan King, editor at The Upper Room, put me on a long list Dennis Hensley’s victims.
 I was asked to speak with Taylor University in Indiana—who subsequently allowed DH to resign due to a preponderance of evidence.
 I was content to let things rest at that, a burden off my shoulders, knowing he’d never again hurt women.
-However, he came out swinging, saying he’d taken the high road, and we're all lying and hopping aboard the “Me Too” bandwagon.
-Turns out twenty of us had come forward.
+However, he came out swinging, saying he’d taken the high road and that we're all lying and hopping aboard the “Me Too” bandwagon.
+Turns out twenty or more of us had come forward.
 From all over the country.
 Over three decades.
 That's some bandwagon.

-As these other stories tumbled into the open, the wounding of these women was so raw and grievous—and involved more that just Dennis Hensley—that I found myself no longer content to remain silent about the terrible wrongs done.
-In my book, Dennis Hensley and the others just don't get to "take the high road" and continue scapegoating me or others.
+As these other stories tumbled into the open, the wounding of the more recent women was raw and grievous—and involved more that just Dennis Hensley.
+I found myself no longer content to remain silent about the terrible wrongs done.
+In my book, Dennis Hensley and these other men just don't get to "take the high road" and continue scapegoating me or others.
 No, not in my book.

 I consequently spoke up: Jeremy Bauer-Wolf of the online InsideHigherEd, Sophia Lee at World Magazine, and Ann Byle at Publishers Weekly.

-IRONICALLY, I FIND IT EASIER TO FORGIVE HENSLEY for what he did—he’s driven by his own demons—than the industry that should have helped me.
+IRONICALLY, I FIND IT PRETTY EASY TO FORGIVE HENSLEY for what he did—he’s driven by his own demons.
+It's hard, however, to forgive an industry that should have helped me.
 They were motivated by greed and self-preservation—at great cost to me and others.